AI-Driven Robotics for Optics: Discussion and conclusion

 \section{Discussion and conclusion}

-We have demonstrated the feasibility and effectiveness of an AI-driven robotic platform for optical setup design, assembly, alignment, and measurement.
-By integrating artificial intelligence, a robotic arm equipped with multimodal computer vision, and modular alignment tools, we have established the first complete automation pipeline that substantially reduces the need for manual intervention in optics laboratories.
+We have presented the first AI-driven robotic platform capable of designing, assembling, aligning, and operating free-space optical experiments, demonstrating that full-stack automation in optics is both accurate and technically achievable.
+By integrating artificial intelligence, a robotic arm guided by computer vision, and modular custom alignment tools, we have established an automation pipeline that substantially reduces manual intervention and unlocks a new regime of speed, reproducibility, and remote operability in optics.

-For LLM-based optical setup generation, we have shown that our fine-tuning approach significantly outperforms conventional prompt-engineering-based or zero-shot methods with respect to physical validity, user compliance, and cost- and token-efficiency.
-This indicates that domain-specific fine-tuning, combined with structural constraints, can produce models capable of reasoning over physically grounded design spaces—a capability of increasing importance for AI-assisted experimentation.
+For LLM-based optical setup generation, we have shown that our fine-tuning approach significantly outperforms conventional prompt-engineering-based or zero-shot methods with respect to physical validity, user compliance, and token-efficiency.
+This indicates that domain-specific fine-tuning, combined with structural constraints, can produce models capable of reasoning over physically grounded design spaces—a capability of increasing importance for AI-assisted experimentation across disciplines.

-The robotic assembly and alignment system addresses a persistent bottleneck in optics: the precise placement and alignment of free-space optical components.
-Our demonstration of automated optical measurements—including beam characterization, polarization mapping, and spectroscopy tasks—illustrates the breadth of tasks amenable to full automation.
+The robotic system addresses a persistent bottleneck in optics: the precise placement and alignment of free-space optical components.
+Our demonstration of automated optical measurements—including beam characterization, polarization mapping, spectroscopy, and optimization tasks—illustrates the breadth of tasks amenable to full automation.
 These examples represent generalizable workflows that can be extended to material characterization, imaging applications, and remote beam monitoring, particularly in hazardous environments such as high-power laser and X-ray facilities.